 While on the surface, both PEO and EOR seem to be a solution used to take on headcount for a company, the way they do it is quite different and they each take on different levels of legal responsibilities.
 To help you better understand the differences between PEO and EOR, we’ve summarised the key differences here in this article.

 Want to start making a difference in your business?
 Get connected with one of our representatives to see how we can enhance your HR function and help tackle your pain points.

 How are the employees classified under PEO vs. EOR?

-The crucial distinction between a PEO and EOR arrangement relates to the employer relationship.
-In a PEO service arrangement, the PEO vendor would enter into a ‘co-employment‘ relationship with the organisation and becomes part of the organisation’s HR arm, managing administrative activities such as payroll, onboarding, terminations, employee reviews, benefits, administrative services etc. In essence, the employment liability and responsibilities would still largely rest with the organisation.
+The crucial distinction between in a PEO vs EOR arrangement relates to the employment relationship.
+In a PEO service arrangement, the PEO vendor would enter into a ‘co-employment‘ relationship with the organisation and become part of the organisation’s HR arm, managing administrative activities such as payroll, onboarding, terminations, employee reviews, benefits, administrative services etc. In essence, the employment liability and responsibilities would still largely rest with the organisation.

 An EOR service, on the other hand, takes on full administration and liability of the employment arrangement for the organisation.
 Here, the EOR vendor employs the staff and manages all responsibilities as a legal employer, while seconding them back to the organisation

 What is the minimum quota when acquiring a PEO service or EOR service?